Who we are

 In addition to James' extensive experience in film distribution and marketing, he has work in production, most notably as the Associate Producer of Clara Law's Letters To Ali, which premiered at the Venice Film Festival 2004.
 He has been collaborating with filmmakers Amiel Courtin-Wilson and LA based Rick Charnoski.
 Most recently he curated the projections and live performance events, Under The Wire, at Monash University with the Melbourne Festival.

 James consulted for 5 years across development, acquisition, curation and distribution for a range of international clients, from Canal + to Hobart's iconic Museum of Old and New Art (MONA).
 He also was Head of Development and Acquisitions for the award-winning production company, Curious.

 Dr Sophie Lieberman

-Dr Sophie Lieberman is Head of Public Programs & Education at ACMI.
+Dr Sophie Lieberman is Director, Public, Education and Industry Programs at ACMI.
 Sophie was previously Head of Programs for Sydney Living Museums since 2011 where she successfully led public, education and volunteer programming to involve diverse audiences across eight house museums, a world heritage site, two city museums, a research library, and the museum’s associated landscapes, collections and research.